Study Abroad: Frequently Asked Questions

 Can I arrive earlier or stay later?

-We will have an official date for airport pickup.
+We will have an official date traveling to and from the airport as a group.
 Students who cannot arrive on those dates should discuss their situation with the program director.
 Students are encouraged to stay beyond the end of the program and travel or continue their studies if they are able.

 What do the program fees include?

-The program fees include all tuition and fees for 6 credits of Chinese language and 1 credit of Education Abroad; books; lodging in the international dormitory; travel insurance; airport pickup; field trips in and around Shanghai; cultural activities; and a weekend trip to nearby destinations.
+The program fees include all tuition and fees for 6 credits of Chinese language and 1 credit of Education Abroad; books; lodging in the international dormitory; and travel insurance.

 How do I pay for the program?

-Program fees will be billed to your student account, just like normal tuition, during Summer Session II.
+Program fees will be billed to your student account, just like normal tuition, during Summer Session I.

 How much extra money should I budget?